 The EPL 3403 Marine Diamonds Concession covers 800 square kilometers and is located off the southern coast of Namibia, a country whose diamonds are among the highest quality in the world with an average price per carat of US$440.
 More than 50 percent of Namibian diamond production is derived from the sea.
 The concession is adjacent to De Beers’ Atlantic One concession, the largest marine diamond deposit in the world with a diamond resource exceeding 100 million carats.

 Four mineralized areas covering 23 square kilometers have been identified in total in the southern portion of the EPL 3403 concession.
-The most recent sampling program resulted in the discovery of three diamond deposits, two of which have an average diamond size of over 0.50 carat per stone, meeting the average size of the adjacent concessions, with a recovery of 95 percent gem quality.
+Two previous sampling programs resulted in the discovery of three diamond deposits, two of which have an average diamond size of over 0.50 carat per stone, meeting the average size of the adjacent concessions, with a recovery of 95 percent gem quality.
 The largest stones weighed in at 2.69, 1.70 and 1.60 carats.

 The results of a geophysical survey completed in May 2012, covering approximately 123 square kilometers in the south end of the concession, included the discovery of a new prospecting target, covering 18 square kilometres, typical of diamond enrichment zones in the vicinity of EPL 3403.

 Afri-Can holds a 20 percent interest in EPL 3403 with the option to earn the remaining 80 percent interest, which will be acquired upon completion of the upcoming resource delineation sampling program.
-The Company has started the program in December 2012.
 The sampling plan includes a total of 553 samples to be extracted in two distinct phases.
+The first phase has been completed in December 2012 with the extraction of 222 samples.
 The goal of the program is to begin delineation of the diamond potential and inferred resources in targeted areas of the diamondiferous features already identified in the southern portion of EPL 3403.
 The first 200,000 carats delineated will lead to a trial mining phase planned to commence in 2013.